eichelbw/franklin/README.md

 - [X] Allow user to interact with a todo (using javascript, probably)
 - [X] Sync todo status to EN
 - [X] Allow non-todo related divs to persist through syncs
-- [ ] Allow for multiple notes tagged todo
+- [X] Allow for multiple notes tagged todo
 - [ ] Do all that with Google calander
 - [ ] Finish the microblog tutorial
 - [ ] Move Franklin off of /index
+- [ ] Pretty the damn thing up a bit I suppose